livepeer/docs/docs/quickstart/orchestrators.md

 ## Optimize your Orchestrator

-Finally, you can optimize your setup following the [How-to Guides](/video-miners/how-to-guides/).
+Finally, you can optimize your setup using the [How-to Guides](/video-miners/how-to-guides/).